s-marios/weblite/README.md

 `Weblite` is written in Rust using the `actix-web` framework.

+The latest source code is always available at the [author's github repository](https://github.com/s-marios/weblite).

 Compiling the program
 ---------------------
 Assuming that you have `git` and the Rust toolchain installed on your computer you can compile with the following commands: